rbreesems/flamingo/README.md

   - 4800 can drive 4700 ft (1.4 km)
   - 2400 can drive 5500 ft (1.6 km, do not know max distance,  suspect it is approximately 3 km - 9800 ft )

-Any packet receieved over RS485 RX is echoed over LORA TX; a packet received over RS485 RX is never echoed back over RS485 TX.
+Any packet received over RS485 RX is echoed over LORA TX; a packet received over RS485 RX is never echoed back over RS485 TX.
 Any packet received over LORA RX that is rebroadcast by the router is also sent over RS485 TX.
-Packet flow on the RS485 serial link is bidrectional.
+Packet flow on the RS485 serial link is bidirectional.

 Our procedure for testing if the hard link works between a pair of radios is as follows.
 This test assumes that the only two radios in range are the two hard linked radios that are being tested.